U-C-S/U-C-S/README.md

 ## Hello there, I'm [Chanakya](https://chanakya3721.netlify.app)

 Working full time as a Backend Engineer, writing stuff in Clojure 🤗.
-Learning more about GPU programming at my free time.
+Trying to learn more about GPU programming for a year already.